How to Install Metal Roofing Over Shingles?

 • Lastly, use a broom and sweep across the house floor to gather all the nails that might have fallen during the scraping process.

-However, despite discussing the installation of metal roofs and shingles, specific platforms support the setting up of metal roofs on shingles.
-Metal roofs are known for their durability and versatility, which is why they can be a better option than a shingle roof.
-There is, however, one drawback, which is the high cost of metal, due to which many people skip investing in a metal roof.
-After all, scraping off old shingles sheets can double the price and complicate the existing work.
-Due to which many people look for the possibility of installing a metal roof over shingles.
-There are countless benefits of installing a metal roof on top of shingles, and there is no need to remove the old roof.
+However, despite discussing the installation of metal roofs and shingles, specific platforms support the setting up metal roofs on shingles.
+Metal roofs are known for their durability and versatility so that they can be a better option than a shingle roof.
+However, one drawback is the high cost of metal, which is why many people skip investing in a metal roof.
+After all, scraping off old shingle sheets can double the price and complicate the existing work.
+Due to this, many people are looking to install a metal roof over shingles.
+There are countless benefits of installing a metal roof on top of shingles, and removing the old roof is unnecessary.
 One of the prominent advantages is that it is lightweight, making it ideal for installing an existing roof.

 Good quality of shingles

-If you decide to put a metal roof on top of the shingles, you need to consider the roof quality before the commencement process.
-Almost every building department will stress the significance of safety as the shingles need to be in good shape and condition to install a metal roof on top of it.
-The safety experts will ensure that the shingle roof’s plywood is in excellent shape and does not contain any holes or soft spots.
+If you put a metal roof on top of the shingles, consider the roof quality before the commencement.
+Almost every building department stresses safety as the shingles need to be in good shape and condition to install a metal roof on top of them.
+The safety experts will ensure that the shingle roof’s plywood is in excellent shape and contains no holes or soft spots.
 A metal roof will be installed correctly and drilled with the help of screws, so it is imperative to check the fundamental layer on which it will be inserted.
 Soft or damaged plywood may reduce the chances of durable and sturdy metal fitting and can pose a safety threat during extreme weather conditions.

 Consider the building standard codes.

 Various locations have different municipal codes of conduct for building construction.
 For example, you cannot have more than two roofing layers on a single residential house in Florida.
 The reason is that these houses were only designed to bear a small amount of weight.
-If multiple layers are applied on the rooftop, then there is a high chance of strings disintegrating.
+If multiple layers are applied on the rooftop, the strings are likely to disintegrate.
 As a result, some countries encourage homeowners to take off shingle roofs before installing a new one to avoid damage.
 Even if you intend to keep a single layer of the top, whether metal or shingle, you can only opt for one because of safety issues.

 There are two defined methods of applying metal roof layering over shingles.
 The basic process is implementing a new underlayment over an existing shingle roof; this way, the new layer will cover the old shingles.
 This new layer will act as a defense when water enters the top.
-It also acts as a buffer between the two layers as the coating tends to protect the shingles granules if they start wearing off.
+It also acts as a buffer between the two layers as the coating protects the shingles granules if they start wearing off.
 The second method inculcates installing metal roofs with purlins or battens.
-The purlins are drilled down to the roof deck depending on the construction of metal roofing.
-The metal is then placed on the purlins and gives a flat surface to implement the metal roof panels without the grooves and flaws in a shingle roof.
+Depending on the metal roofing construction, the purlins are drilled down to the roof deck.
+The metal is then placed on the purlins, which gives a flat surface to implement the metal roof panels without the grooves and flaws in a shingle roof.

 If you decide to install a metal roof over the existing single roof, it would cost you under the budget and offer many benefits.
-It is long-lasting and durable as a properly drilled metal roof with screws will last more than 40 or 50 years before replacement.
+It is long-lasting and durable, as an adequately drilled metal roof with screws will last more than 40 or 50 years before replacement.
 It is naturally water-resistant, bearing extreme weather conditions such as intense winds and tingling summer heat.
-Metal roofs are mostly low maintenance and do not require regular inspections or repair jobs because of their strength and quality.
+Metal roofs are primarily low maintenance and do not require regular inspections or repair jobs because of their strength and quality.
 Many people also prefer metal roofs because of the lowered cooling bills.
 The unique metal coating reflects and absorbs heat rather than absorbs it, giving a cooler summer temperature.

 Mark Brown